 David Sklansky once defined a poker "mistake" as any decision different from the one you would have made had you known your opponent's cards.
 Since poker is a game of partial information, we all make mistakes.

 By making the metagame elements central, you will increase the likelihood that your opponents will make errors, because their information about you will be even more "partial" and less reliable.

 When your opponents don't know what you have, they will feel less secure and have less confidence.
 This lack of surety will work to your advantage.

 When you've incorporated effective "metagame" strategy, you're no longer merely playing poker - you're playing at playing poker.

 Arthur Reber has been a poker player and serious handicapper of thoroughbred horses for four decades.
 He is the author of The New Gambler's Bible and co-author of Gambling for Dummies.
-Formerly a regular columnist for Poker Pro Magazine and Fun 'N' Games magazine, he has also contributed to Card Player (with Lou Krieger), Poker Digest, Casino Player, Strictly Slots and Titan Poker.
+Formerly a regular columnist for Poker Pro Magazine and Fun 'N' Games magazine, he has also contributed to Card Player (with Lou Krieger), Poker Digest, Casino Player, Strictly Slots and full tilt.
 He outlined a new framework for evaluating the ethical and moral issues that emerge in gambling for an invited address to the International Conference of Gaming and Risk Taking.